Inductors are an essential element of many circuit designs and there many types and styles that are used throughout the electronics industry.

 - Multilayer ceramic inductor: This type of inductor is widely used for surface mount technology.
 The inductor is manufactured within a ferrite or more commonly a magnetic ceramic material.
 The coil is contained within the body of the ceramic and is presented to the external circuit on end caps in the same way as chip capacitors, etc.

 - Film inductor: This form of inductor uses a film of conductor on a base material.
 The film is then etched or shaped to give the required conductor profile.

 As it can be seen, there are a number of ways to classify the different types of inductor.
-Each has its own advantages, and it is therefore necessary to make a decision about the various options available when choosing an inductor for a particular application.
+Each of these electronic components has its own advantages, and it is therefore necessary to make a decision about the various options available when choosing an inductor for a particular application whether it is a low frequency circuit design, an RF design, or possible even EMC filters, or other electronic circuit design applications.
 Modern materials and technology has meant that the performance of inductors has increased and many more options are open to the circuit designer whether for RF applications, combatting EMI, or for power applications.

 More Electronic Components:

 Batteries Capacitors Connectors Diodes FET Inductors Memory types Phototransistor Quartz crystals Relays Resistors RF connectors Switches Surface mount technology Thyristor Transformers Transistor Valves / Tubes